3rd Trimester

 Week 30

 Baby's bone marrow has taken over red blood cell production.
-Vision is about 20/400, and can clearly see up close.
+Vision is developing and baby can see clearly up close.

 Week 31